Q-OvO-Q/cognitive_test_group_1/ANS_Test/README.md

 ## Usage

-Download ANS_Test folder and open ans_test_code_v1.ipynb to start the test.
+Download ANS_Test folder and open run_ans.ipynb to start the test.

 This test is not compatible with mybinder.